 Support the Hearts In The Ice projects important work by purchasing a Hearts In The Ice necklace, designed by Ellen Kvam.

-Buy a necklace with meaning, either for yourself or for someone you know who cares about the environment and climate change.
+Buy a necklace designed with and for a purpose for yourself or someone special who cares about the environment and our natural world .
 This necklace has Ellen Kvam's simple and timeless look, with a sparkling heart placed inside the pendant - a Heart In The Ice.

 By purchasing a necklace, you support Hearts in the Ice's mission to connect us all.
 In 2019-20 they made history by becoming the first women to overwinter in Svalbard without men.
 They were based at the remote trappers cabin Bamsebu for 12 months and now they are going back.
 Sunniva Sorby and Hilde Fålun Strøm will again serve as citizen scientists by collecting data and observations from phytoplankton to polar bears for 7 different international climate research projects.
 They are also field testing innovative technology to find out what is possible in minimizing our carbon footprint.
 Climate change is not taking a break so neither are they!

 Thank you for caring!